Automattic/jetpack/readme.txt

 **Bug fixes**

 * Admin Dashboard: Improve headings when searching for Jetpack features.
+* Development Mode: Display fewer sections of the Admin Dashboard.
+Some simply don't apply in Development Mode.
 * Shortcodes: Retire the Google Video shortcode.
 The service itself has long been retired.